geseib/tgwwalk/2.singleaccount/README.md

 - **Transit Gateway ID** will have a name Tag matching your first CloudFormation Stack name.
 - **Attachment Type** is **VPN**
-- **Customer Gateway** (CGW) will be **Existing**. _note: the CloudFormation template created the CGW. it is the IP address of our Datacenter VPN device and in the lab matches the IP of the SSH command above._
+- **Customer Gateway** (CGW) will be **Existing**. _note: the CloudFormation template created the CGW. it is the IP address of our Datacenter VPN device and in the lab matches the EIP of EC2 Instance running the Cisco CSR._
 - Leave **Routing options** set to **Dynamic(requires BGP)**. _note: BGP is required if you want traffic to balance across more than one VPN tunnel at a time (ECMP or Equal Cost Multipathing)_
 - For **Inside IP CIDR for Tunnel 1** use **169.254.10.0/30** for CIDR.